soundpress/RulesOfNYC/docs/c04/index.rst

    (1) Solicitations pursuant to a finding of emergency are not required to be published in the City Record.

-   (2) The agency shall publish notice of the award of the emergency contract in accordance with § 3-06(f).
+   (2) The agency shall publish notice of the award of the emergency contract in accordance with 9 RCNY § 3-06(f).

    (3) A determination of the basis for the emergency and the selection of the vendor must be filed with the Corporation Counsel and the Comptroller, and must further be submitted to the City Council no later than fifteen days following the contract award.
 The determination must include: